-If you have ever seen the movie “A Christmas Story” you are immediately drawn to how vivid Ralphie’s imagination was.
-From childhood all the way to present my mind has worked exactly in that manner.
+If you have ever seen the movie “A Christmas Story,” you are immediately drawn to how vivid Ralphie’s imagination was.
+From childhood all the way to present, my mind has worked exactly in that manner.
 Sure, there are flaws in the world, but my father always taught me to use my imagination to see the world not as it is, but as it could be.
 The first step was the vision that I could change people’s lives for the better.
 The second step was finding out how to accomplish this.

-Growing up my brother Gabriel (the other Dr. Wilson) and I were inundated and surrounded by education.
+Growing up, my brother Gabriel (the other Dr. Wilson) and I were inundated and surrounded by education.
 I can remember my parents making the biggest deal about even the smallest classroom accomplishments.
 Throughout school I had a knack for taking the most challenging topics and translating them to my peers in ways that just “clicked.”
 Perhaps this gift was the “how” to my “why” of changing lives.
 I was tasked with the mission to take the language of science that only the 1% (scientists and doctors) could understand and translate it so the other 99% could also access it.

 My academic career has been a whirlwind of sorts.
-Having been blessed intellectually I crushed through school like a whirlwind.
+Having been blessed intellectually, I crushed through school like a hurricane.
 I graduated from high school in nearly two years and began my college career.
 At first, I was in Canada where I played junior hockey.
-Then, I was in California where I completed my Bachelor’s degree in Nutrition Science.
+Then I was in California where I completed my Bachelor’s degree in Nutrition Science.
 Following this, I completed my masters degrees focusing on exercise physiology and sport psychology.
 I ended my academic career with my doctorate from Florida State University with a focus on how nutrition interacts with training on both a cellular and molecular level.

-In 2013, our lab was featured in the smash hit documentary Generation Iron.
+In 2013, our lab was featured in the smash hit documentary, “Generation Iron.”
 The impact that movie had on shedding light on science opened my eyes.
 It made me realize that media could be a medium to reaching the 99%.
-We could effectively use modern day technology to virtually bring individuals into our lab on a day to day basis.
+We could effectively use modern-day technology to virtually bring individuals into our lab on a day-to-day basis.
 I knew that this dream could not happen within the confines of a University.
-Thus, after careful deliberation we decided to pursue our dream and build ASPI.
-After two years of planning passed with Ryan Lowery, my colleague, I met Sam Beeler.
-Sam’s background and resume was nothing short of amazing.
-In fact, Sam has worked with some of the biggest megastars in the entertainment and medical industry.
-However, his passion to change lives was even greater.
-With Sam on the team we rapidly built the ASPI in 2016.
+Thus, after careful deliberation, we decided to pursue our dream and create the Applied Science and Performance Institute.
+In 2016 my business colleague, Dr. Ryan Lowery, and I built ASPI.
 A 21,000 square foot facility that is a virtual Disneyland of science for human performance and body composition.

 My whole life I had put my head down and worked.
 Worked tirelessly with a purpose to empower others.
 To translate science into downloadable bits of information.
-Combined with amazing resources and a passion for changing lives, I want to bring you the best tools possible to achieve your best version of you.
+Combined with amazing resources and a passion for changing lives, I want to bring you the tools to achieve your best version of you.
 Join me and The Muscle PhD community on this journey to transform yourself by the renewing of your mind and body.